Blood clots are a serious concern, so let’s look at the facts about birth control.

-This one is complicated, according to ob-gyn and maternal-fetal medicine specialist Kecia Gaither, MD.
-It’s not that birth control causes blood clots, but certain forms of birth control can increase the chances of getting them, by about three to four times, according to the National Blood Clot Alliance.
+This one is complicated, according to ob/gyn and maternal-fetal medicine specialist Kecia Gaither, MD.
+It’s not that contraception causes blood clots, but certain forms of contraption can increase the chances of getting them, by about three to four times, according to the National Blood Clot Alliance.

 Before you freak out, keep in mind that your chances of getting blood clots are already relatively tiny.
 So even a risk that’s three or four times greater is still overall very small.
 “The average woman taking birth control only has a one in 1,000 chance of developing a clot,” says Dr. Gaither.

 The slight increase in the risk of blood clots comes from the introduction of estrogen and progestin to the body, which trick the body into thinking it’s pregnant (so it cannot get pregnant again).
 These two hormones rev up the body’s clotting factors, which can lead to an increased risk of blood clots (both during pregnancy and while taking birth control).